The Team

 Studio Technician

-Loralai Kruid is a student artist pursuing an Associate’s Degree in Studio Arts, set to graduate in May 2025.
+Loralai is a student artist pursuing an Associate’s Degree in Studio Arts, set to graduate in May 2025.
 With a focus in ceramics since 2023, Loralai’s goal is to create functional and beautiful pieces that make art affordable and accessible to all.
 She is passionate about combining artistic expression with practicality, with a strong belief that art should be affordable and accessible to all.